fabiopjve/OnionOmegaExamples/README.md

 # OnionOmegaExamples
-Some simple and small examples using Node.Js on Onion Omega2+
+Some simple examples using Node.Js on Onion Omega2+